pujitha-ithamraju/AI-Resume-Analyzer-ATS-Job-Matcher/README.md

-# AI Resume Analyzer & Job Matcher
+# AI Resume Analyzer ATS Job Matcher

 An AI-powered Resume Analyzer that compares a candidate's resume with a Job Description (JD) and provides an ATS-style evaluation based on skills, experience, and overall job fit.